richardx14/awsSysOpsCribSheet/Chapter 9: Monitoring and Metrics.md

 When the SurgeQueueLength is exceeded, spillover occurs.
 Requests are dropped without notifying end users.
 Customer experience is negatively impacted.

+## Basic vs Detailed Monitoring

+Basic

+* Data is available automatically in 5-minute periods at no charge.

+Detailed

+* Data is available in 1-minute periods for an additional cost.
+To get this level of data, you must specifically enable it for the instance.
+For the instances where you've enabled detailed monitoring, you can also get aggregated data across groups of similar instances.

 ## put-metrics